On the genus two skein algebra: Calculation of Action

 Finally we need to find \(A_2 \cdot m(i, j, k)\).
 This is possible using a change of basis: \begin{prop} For all \(i,j,k\) such that the triples \((i, i, j)\) and \((k, k, j)\) are admissible,

 where the sum is over all \(a,b\) such that \(\{i,k,a\}, \{i, i, b\},\) and \(\{k,k,b\}\) are admissible. \begin{proof}

-where the sum is over all \(a,b\) such that \(\{i,k,a\}, \{i, i, b\},\) and \(\{k,k,b\}\) are admissible. \end{proof} \end{prop} However, this result is not very explicit, it does not even allow one to easily see how many terms there are, and is not sufficient for our purposes, so we shall compute the result directly. \begin{thm} Let \(i,j,k\) be such that the triples \((i, i, j)\) and \((k, k, j)\) are admissible The action of the middle $A$-loop $A_2$ on the $m$-basis of $\Sk(\mathcal{H}_2)$ is given by
+where the sum is over all \(a,b\) such that \(\{i,k,a\}, \{i, i, b\},\) and \(\{k,k,b\}\) are admissible. \end{proof} \end{prop} However, this result is not very explicit, it does not even allow one to easily see how many terms there are, and is not sufficient for our purposes, so we shall compute the result directly.
+(We note that while the approach below works, there are other approaches that may be more efficient; for example, similar computations were done in \cite{MP15} using the fusion rules in the appendix of \textit{loc. cit.}.) \begin{thm} Let \(i,j,k\) be such that the triples \((i, i, j)\) and \((k, k, j)\) are admissible The action of the middle $A$-loop $A_2$ on the $m$-basis of $\Sk(\mathcal{H}_2)$ is given by

 where

 \end{thm}

 \begin{rmk} In the above expressions, we have used the convention that if $j=0$, then any coefficient term with $[j]$ in the denominator is $0$.
 In fact, this follows by inspection of these coefficients, since the term $[j/2]^2_s/[j]_s$ (and hence each coefficient itself) is equal to zero when $j=0$. \end{rmk} For the proof of \cref{thm:appendix} we first need some lemmas.